vaish-navi12/vaish-navi12/README.md

 # 💫 About Me:
-Hello World! 🌟 I’m Vaishnavi, an Information Technology student based in Pune.
+Heyyyyy......I’m Vaishnavi, an Information Technology student based in Pune.
 Passionate about solving problems, creating innovative tech solutions, and bringing ideas to life.
 **Fun Fact:** I’m a tech enthusiast with a soft spot for biology! 🧬